redwoodjs/example-blog/README.md

     netlify init --manual

+Now you have two paths:

+1. Find and link to the existing site you have deployed
-Choose `Create & configure a new site`.

-Choose which team to associate this new site with (if you have more than one).
+2. Choose `Create & configure a new site`, choose which team to associate this new site with (if you have more than one).
 You can enter a `Site name` or just hit ENTER to get a random one.

-And that's it, you should have a new site created in Netlify.
 You can enter `n` when asked if you want to continue.

-Head to the `Admin URL` that Netlify CLI just gave you.
+Go to netlify.com and find your site.
 Click on the Identity link and the Enable Identity button:

 ![Netlify Screenshot](https://user-images.githubusercontent.com/300/67904407-854b9780-fb2b-11e9-940e-ddf2c7a36a47.png)